RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 		- This conv output along with pool_3, pool_4, was used as input for Table_decoder and column_decoder.
 This gave us the Table and column output.![[Attachments/Pasted image 20240829135045.png]]![[Attachments/Pasted image 20240829135103.png]]
 		- Row_decoder was also tried in similar manner, but no good results so later removed.![[Attachments/Pasted image 20240829135014.png]]
 		- This model was opensource and pretrained.
 We had taken the weights(best checkpoint) along with the architecture from Github.
-	- The model was finetuned on diff usecases, Gen_table, Insurance_binder forms, sov etc.
+	- The model was finetuned on diff usecases, Gen_table, Insurance_binder forms, sov etc to detect diff kinds of table.
+- #### Finetuning
+	- class ImageFolder(nn.Module)- To start with, we manually had hand labelled the images for tables and saved the paths into a dataframe.
+The df contains info about the various images like img_path, table_mask_path, col_mask_path.
+Using this class, the df is iterated through, image, table and col mask loaded, transformed(Normalised, etc) and returned.
+	-  Now using this class, train_data df is loaded and train dataset created and then loaded using Pytorch Dataloader of batch_size=128.
+These images after loading to dataloader is used to calculate the mean and std of the normalised image tensor.
-		- <Finetuning.>
+	-

 - #### QA:
 	- Using a form, upload the pdf/docx, Question and then submit it.
 	- Redirected to a new page.
 If its .docx, conberted to .pdf using `docx2pdf()`.